MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/operations-manager-managed-instance-common-questions.md

 ### I created separate VNets in Azure.
 What steps do I need to take?

 If you have multiple VNets created, you need to peer your VNets.
 If you're peering any two networks, ensure to peer from both networks to each other.
-Thus, if you peer three networks, you'll need to do six peerings.
+Thus, if you peer three networks, you need to do six peerings.
 For more information on peering, see [Azure Virtual Network peering](/azure/virtual-network/virtual-network-peering-overview).

 ### What options do I select while peering?